 *In rare cases, the Commission may permit appeals beyond these deadlines, but the Commission is not required to consider appeals that were not initiated during the statutory time frames.

-There is no filing or processing fee for submitting a Commission appeal.Special Guidance for Candidates Considering Appealing an EHS Determination
+There is no filing or processing fee for submitting a Commission appeal.Special Guidance for Candidates Considering Appealing an Employee Health Service Determination

 Appeals should not be submitted for candidate color vision disqualification determinations without the appellant first having their own physician administer the Farnsworth-Munsell 100-Hue Test (including an immediate retest if the appellant fails the first attempt) as advised by the Employee Health Service (EHS).
 The Farnsworth-Munsell test results should be submitted directly to the EHS.

-The Civil Service Commission WILL NOT grant requests for candidate retests of failed drug tests.
+The Commission will not grant requests for candidate retests of failed drug tests.

-The Commission has denied all appeals of failed drug tests based upon unintended inhalation of unknown controlled substances (for example: claims of second-hand smoke exposure at a party, in a car, etc.).
+The Commission has denied all appeals of failed drug tests based upon unintended inhalation of unknown controlled substances (e.g. claims of second-hand smoke exposure).

-The Commission has denied all appeals of failed drug tests based upon ingestion of unknown controlled substances (for example: claims of controlled substances used as an ingredient in food, beverages, etc.).
+The Commission has denied all appeals of failed drug tests based upon ingestion of unknown controlled substances (e.g. claims of controlled substances used as an ingredient in food or beverages).

 When a completed appeal submission is received, Commission staff will review the appeal to ensure that it was timely filed and that the Commission has jurisdiction over the subject of the appeal.

-If the Commission does not have jurisdiction over the appeal, Commission staff will transmit a letter (US Certified Mail; Return Receipt Requested) to the appellant advising that the appeal has not been accepted for review.
+If the Commission does not have jurisdiction over the appeal, Commission staff will transmit a letter via US Certified Mail to the appellant advising that the appeal has not been accepted for review.
 A lack of jurisdiction over the appeal ends the appellate process.

-If the appeal was timely filed and the Commission has jurisdiction over the appeal, Commission staff will transmit a letter (US Certified Mail: Return Receipt Requested) notifying the appellant of the date, time and location the appeal has been scheduled for presentation to the State Civil Service Commission.
-The Commission hears appeals once every month (except for August, when the Commission does not meet).
+If the appeal was timely filed and the Commission has jurisdiction over the appeal, Commission staff will transmit a letter via US Certified Mail notifying the appellant that the appeal has been accepted and will be scheduled for presentation to the Commission.
+The Commission hears appeals once every month (except for August).
 The Commission may reschedule an appeal as it deems appropriate, with prior notice provided to the affected parties.

-If the appeal has been accepted for Commission review, an appellate Conference Attendance Form will also be included with the letter from Commission staff.
+If the appeal has been accepted for Commission review, and the Commission determines a conference is necessary, an appellate Conference Attendance Form will also be included with the letter from Commission staff.
 Appellants who wish to present their appeals in person must return the signed completed Conference Attendance Form.
-If an appellant wishes to have a representative (i.e. attorney, advocate) and/or other attendees present for the conference, the names of all individuals appearing must also be provided on the Conference Attendance Form.
+If an appellant wishes to have a representative and/or other attendees present for the conference, the names of all individuals appearing must also be provided on the Conference Attendance Form.

 All Commission conferences are held in Albany, New York.

 In those cases where an appellant and/or a representative appear before the Commission, they will have the opportunity to present arguments in support of their positions.
 An appellant may also, as deemed appropriate by the Commission, present the statements of other advocates in support of their position.
-During the conference, appellants will have the opportunity to hear from and question representatives of the Department regarding the appeal.
+During the conference, appellants will have the opportunity to hear from, and question, representatives of the Department of Civil Service regarding the appeal.